Economic Outlook

 Thank you for your ongoing confidence, particularly during this time of elevated uncertainty.

-Your Investment Research & Advisory Team
+Your Investment Research and Advisory Team

 Global Value Investment Corp.